Managing Urban Heat

 -

-Earners of this badge have completed 35 hours of study, encompassing learning activities across 5 modules, which include the following components:
+Earners of this badge have completed 35 hours of study, encompassing learning activities across 5 modules.
+Key criteria components include:

 -